trangtran72/CollegeMajors-Gender-and-Earnings/README.md

 **Result**

+`Test College GPA.Rmd` The R script that I created to build and test my model of interest

 `Predictive Modelling.pptx` This file contains the results of the project, and its supported visualizations.
 The result was given in a presentation for MATH 215 at Denison University